Episode 241: Depressive Personality Style with Jonathan Shedler

 Shedler:

 Yeah.
-That's why there's a lot here.
+There's a lot here.
 That's why I thought it might be good to jump forward some sessions.
-Yeah.
-But, but the issue is the therapist is going to have all kinds of failings, not necessarily intentionally, perfectly reasonable things.
-You know, actually I've had interac– I can think of as very specific patient– I've had interactions like this with patients.
+But the issue is that the therapist is going to fail in many ways, not necessarily intentionally, for reasons that are perfectly reasonable.
+I've had interactions like this– I can think of as a very specific patient.
 The most recent one being someone who's also a psychologist, a very good psychologist, by the way.
-And, you know, and I'm not there when she needs me, expects me.
-And, you know, she feels bad.
+And I'm not there when she needs me and expects me.
+And she feels bad about wanting something from me.
+And we had this discussion that was like– let me see if I can recapture it, it's kind of slipping away as I'm trying to put words to it.

 Shedler: